 Roman expansion into Germany is halted forever by Varus’ defeat in one of history’s most decisive battles.

-At the beginning of the first century of the Common Era the Roman Empire seemed on the verge of incorporating western Germany into its dominion.
-As with every independent power and peoples on the periphery of the Mediterranean and its hinterlands, Germany seemed the next nation to fall before the unstoppable power of Rome, and become the newest jewel in the crown of the Caesars.
-It was the concerted policy of Augustus Caesar, the first of Rome’s emperors, to expand the empire’s borders beyond the Rhine to the Elbe; both to protect Rome’s Gallic provinces from Germanic raiders and to establish her frontier along a shorter and more defensible frontier.
-Following 22 years of steady campaigning, Roman generals had planted the eagles on the western banks of the Elbe, and by AD 6 the western German tribes between the two rivers were considered largely pacified, if not yet completely conquered.
+At the beginning of the first century of the Common Era Germany seemed on the verge of conquest by the Roman Empire.
+As with every independent power and people on the periphery of the Mediterranean and its hinterlands, Germany seemed the next nation to fall before the unstoppable power of Rome; and to become the newest jewel in the crown of the Caesars.
+It was the concerted policy of Augustus Caesar, the first of Rome’s emperors, to expand the empire’s borders beyond the Rhine to the Elbe; both to protect Rome’s Gallic provinces from Germanic raiders and to establish her frontier along a shorter and more defensible border.
+Following 22 years of steady campaigning, Roman generals had planted the eagles on the western banks of the Elbe, and by AD 6 the western German tribes between the Rhine and the Elbe were considered largely pacified, if not yet completely conquered.

 Under his successor Augustus (and later rulers of the Julio-Claudian dynasty) a cohort of Germans, the Numerus Batavorum, was recruited to serve as a personal bodyguard.
 The Caesars valued the fighting quality of the Germans, and as a bodyguard had the advantage of not being Roman, and thus largely immune from local politics and intrigues (unlike the Praetorians).
-A conquered Germania would over time become, like Gaul, a place to recruit these ferocious warriors as auxilia cohorts as well as imperial guardsmen.
+A conquered Germania would over time become, like Gaul, a place to recruit these ferocious warriors.

 Early German warriors

-Augustus Caesar resolved to bring Germania into the Roman fold, in time to become like Gaul a recruiting ground for auxilia.
+Augustus Caesar resolved to bring Germania into the Roman fold.
 This would end the threat of German raids into the empire, and place the northeastern border on the Elbe, a shorter and more defensible line than the Rhine.

 ARMINIUS AND VARUS